-The Reflection Room is an alternative to avoid a Fixed Term Suspension (FTS) and is used as an area in which students are isolated from the rest of the academy either for being removed from lessons or for serious or persistent breaches of our expectations with regard to behaviour outside lesson times.
+The Reflection Room is an area in which students are isolated from the rest of the academy either for being removed from lessons or for serious or persistent breaches of our expectations with regard to behaviour outside lesson times.
 Where appropriate, students returning from a fixed term suspension will also spend a 24-hour period in the Reflection Room to demonstrate their readiness to meet the academy's expectations.
 We always try to minimise the time that students spend in the Reflection Room in terms of number of days as far as possible.

 The Reflection Room operates from 8:20am until 2:50pm every day.
-Students are provided with an alternative breaktime and lunchtime to the rest of the Academy.